lee-v-leur/CC-206/README.md

-# Leann Villaruel Portfolio

 This is a personal portfolio website for **Leann Villaruel**, showcasing personal information, experience, past works, and a contact section.
-The site is built with **HTML, CSS, and JavaScript**, featuring modern design trends like **glassmorphism**, pastel colors, and responsive layouts.
+The site is built with HTML, CSS, and JavaScript, featuring modern design trends like glassmorphism, pastel colors, and responsive layouts.

 ---